Interesting Facts About Nile River for Kids

 3. Perch

-This freshwater fish is a popular source of food to many East African nations.
-The Nile perch measures up to a length of 2m and weighs up to 200 kg.
-Insects, crustaceans, small fishes, and zooplankton are its favorite food.
+This freshwater fish is a popular source of food for many East African nations.
+The Nile perch can reach a length of up to 2m and weigh up to 200 kg.
+Insects, crustaceans, small fishes, and zooplankton are its favourite food.

 4. Soft-Shelled Turtle